Two-Photon Resonance Fluorescence in a Three-Level Ladder-Type Atom: Atomic Dynamics of the Ladder-Type Atom

 In Fig.~\ref{fig:2_steady_states_map}, we depict the steady-state populations of the ground, intermediate, and excited states as a function of the drive amplitude and detuning for three values of the dipole moment ratio: $\xi = 1 / \sqrt{2}$ [Fig.~\ref{fig:2_steady_states_map}(a)], $\xi = 1$ [Fig.~\ref{fig:2_steady_states_map}(b)], and $\xi = \sqrt{2}$ [Fig.~\ref{fig:2_steady_states_map}(c)].

-As expected, the atom remains in the ground state for weak driving amplitudes far from two-photon resonance.
+As one might expect, the atom remains in the ground state for weak driving amplitudes far from two-photon resonance.
 We only see significant population in the $\ket{e}$ and $\ket{f}$ states for strong, near-resonant driving, when the atom can simultaneously absorb two photons.
 For all three values of $\xi$, there is a slight shift in population towards positive detuning, i.e., towards the single-photon resonance at $\delta = -\alpha / 2$.

 It is clear that the dipole moment ratio also plays a significant role in the evolution of the atom; it determines the ratio of the driving strengths and the respective decay rates between the two dipole moments.
 When $\xi = 1$, both of these ratios are the same, and we see qualitatively similar steady-state populations in the $\ket{e}$ and $\ket{f}$ states in Fig.~\ref{fig:2_steady_states_map}(b).
 When $\xi < 1$, there is a significantly higher population in the $\ket{f}$ state than in the $\ket{e}$ state.
 Although the upper dipole moment is weaker than the lower dipole moment, the ratio of the driving amplitudes scales with $\xi$, while the ratio of the decay rates scales with $\xi^{2}$, leading to a higher population in the excited state $\ket{f}$.
 We see the opposite effect when $\xi > 1$ in Fig.~\ref{fig:2_steady_states_map}(c), with a faster decay rate for the upper dipole moment, resulting in a larger steady-state population in the $\ket{e}$ state.